shridharkr/circuit-oneops/components/cookbooks/activemq/doc/index.md

     The mirror url is used as the first part of the ActiveMQ binary distribution download url.
 ActiveMQ pack constructs the whole download url with a fixed path to a version of ActiveMQ. e.g. For 5.13.0 ActiveMQ from ```http://apache.arvixe.com```, the complete url will be ```http://apache.arvixe.com/activemq/5.13.0/apache-activemq-5.13.0-bin.tar.gz```

-  27. **Binary distribution checksum:**
+  27. **Binary distribution checksum**

     MD5 checksum for downloaded ActiveMQ distribution file.
 It is used for verification of downloaded binary file.

     You can leave this field blank to skip the check sum verification of your downloaded ActiveMQ distribution file.
 The checksum verification is usually not needed and skipping it is harmless unless the downloaded file was corrupted during transmission.

-**ActiveMQ Daemon:**
+**ActiveMQ Daemon**

 This component is the watch dog process for ActiveMQ server on the deployed host.
 It can take some customized scripts for the daemon process to perform extra task.
 By default, the daemon process will manage the life cycle of ActiveMQ server process.
 Typically there is nothing for a user to change in this component.

 ##ActiveMQ Design and Provision

-In this chapter, we will design a ActiveMQ server in OneOps, and demonstrate configuration steps in common use cases.
+Following are the configuration steps in common use cases to configure Activemq.
 The steps and the configured items can be considered as the minimum using default values for most options and properties of ActiveMQ.

 ###CASE 1: Common Configuration